ntrocado/freesound/README.md

 (setf *token* <string>)
 ```

-If you save it on a ".token" file on the same directory as the `freesound` system, the code will be read automatically everytime the system is loaded.
+If you save it on a ".token" file on the same directory as the `freesound` system, the code will be read automatically every time the system is loaded.

 ### OAuth2 authentication